tydeno/Ploto/README.md

 ## Manage-PlotoSpawns
 Continously calls Spawn-PlotoSpawns and states progress and other information.
 It runs until it created the amount of specified Plot by using the -InputAmountToSpawn param.

+# helper Functions used
+For sending SMS for notifications, Ploto uses these self-crafted Twilio helper wrapprs.
+## Create-TwilioCredential
+## Send-SMS

 # Parameters explained
 This section describes the params for the Main Function "Manage-PlotoSpawns".
 These params are passed along the stack to all needed helper functions.